-7.3 POLICIES
+7.3 Policies

-- 7.3.1 The Town recognizes the value associated with quality architecture, pedestrian-friendly streetscapes, and vibrant neighbourhoods.
+- i) The Town recognizes the value associated with quality architecture, pedestrian-friendly streetscapes, and vibrant neighbourhoods.
 For these reasons, the Town may undertake urban design guidelines for specific types of development, for specific areas of the Town or for the entire Town.
-Any urban design guidelines that are developed will be used to: - i) clarify the strategic direction and design objectives of the Official Plan; - ii) complement and enhance any design considerations in development applications; - iii) assist in the preparation of any future secondary plan, community improvement plan, or other relevant planning documents; and - iv) assist the Town in evaluating development proposals. - 7.3.2 The following guiding principles should be used to ensure the development of successful communities: - i) foster attractive communities and a sense of place; - ii) create compact, accessible, mixed-use communities;
+Any urban design guidelines that are developed will be used to: - a. clarify the strategic direction and design objectives of the Official Plan; - b. complement and enhance any design considerations in development applications; - c. assist in the preparation of any future secondary plan, community improvement plan, or other relevant planning documents; and - d. assist the Town in evaluating development proposals. - ii) The following guiding principles should be used to ensure the development of successful communities: - a. foster attractive communities and a sense of place; - b. create compact, accessible, mixed-use communities;

-- iii) provide a variety of housing types; - iv) provide access and visibility to open spaces; - v) encourage environmentally sustainable development; - vi) foster developments that are context appropriate; - vi) create a street network for active transportation and transit; - vii) integrate and highlight cultural heritage resources; and - viii) encourage spaces, services and facilities that highlight arts and culture in a manner that generates and sustains cultural vitality. - 7.3.3 Through the review of development proposals, construction of public works, or the preparation and approval of area plans, the Town will promote the provision of barrier-free access and safety by: - providing for age-friendly needs and the requirements of people with disabilities, and others requiring access supports through improved amenities such as parking, benches, and washrooms, clear signage, visual or auditory indicators, and other means as appropriate; - ii) ensuring accessibility for persons with disabilities and the aged by addressing land use barriers which restrict their full and equitable participation in the community; - iii) improving public security through enhanced lighting, natural surveillance, well-defined entrance locations in well-traveled areas, and ease of access for emergency personnel or vehicles; - iv) clearly defining building entrances and avoiding designs that would create areas that are hidden from public view and thus potentially available for criminal activity; - v) arranging public uses and amenities within a convenient walking distance; - vi) providing adequate walkway widths, visually permeable materials and structures, and landscaping elements that do not obstruct sightlines in the design of streetscapes, transportation facilities, or public buildings and places; and - vii) promoting safe environments by applying Crime Prevention Through Environmental Design (CPTED) concepts and principles in the design of buildings, site layout and landscaping of development sites.
+- c. provide a variety of housing types; - d. provide access and visibility to open spaces; - e. encourage environmentally sustainable development; - f. foster developments that are context appropriate; - g. create a street network for active transportation and transit; - h. integrate and highlight cultural heritage resources; and - i. encourage spaces, services and facilities that highlight arts and culture in a manner that generates and sustains cultural vitality. - iii) Town will promote the provision of barrier-free access and safety by: - a. providing for age-friendly needs and the requirements of people with disabilities, and others requiring access supports through improved amenities such as parking, benches, and washrooms, clear signage, visual or auditory indicators, and other means as appropriate; - b. ensuring accessibility for persons with disabilities and the aged by addressing land use barriers which restrict their full and equitable participation in the community; - c. improving public security through enhanced lighting, natural surveillance, well-defined entrance locations in well-traveled areas, and ease of access for emergency personnel or vehicles; - d. clearly defining building entrances and avoiding designs that would create areas that are hidden from public view and thus potentially available for criminal activity; - e. arranging public uses and amenities within a convenient walking distance; - f. providing adequate walkway widths, visually permeable materials and structures, and landscaping elements that do not obstruct sightlines in the design of streetscapes, transportation facilities, or public buildings and places; and - g. promoting safe environments by applying Crime Prevention Through Environmental Design (CPTED) concepts and principles in the design of buildings, site layout and landscaping of development sites.